QuantumAI4Bio/AdaptiveFlow-VS/tutorials/tutorial-1-vfvs-2.0-on-aws/installation.md

 For the remainder of the tutorial and for future use of VFVS, **please ensure the virtual environment is activated**.

-## Installing VFVS 2.0
+## Installing AFVS

-After Python is set up, we can install VFVS 2.0.
+After Python is set up, we can install AFVS.
 Normally this is done by cloning the GitHub repo, but for this tutorial, we provide a pre-configured folder for download.
 On the AWS Batch login node, you can download it by running the following command:

 ```
 wget https://virtual-flow.org/sites/virtual-flow.org/files/tutorials/VFVS2_Tutorial1_Preconfigured_AWS_20240421.tar.gz